-We have seen an increase in the total Trust-apportioned C. difficile cases and also the number of lapses in care (or avoidable cases).
-During Quarter 1 we had a Norovirus outbreak within the Trust and within the wider community which resulted in an increased number of patients attending hospital with diarrhoea and vomiting and resulted in increased stool samples being sent which showed increased C. difficile.
+There has been an increase in the total Trust-apportioned C. difficile cases and also the number of lapses in care (or avoidable cases) during 2016/17.
+During Quarter 1 there was a Norovirus outbreak within the Trust and wider community which resulted in an increased number of patients attending hospital with diarrhoea and vomiting, this resulted in increased stool samples being sent which showed increased C. difficile.

-We have an improvement plan in place which has been agreed with the CCG.
+There is an improvement plan in place which has been agreed with the CCG.
 The key actions are:

 - Ensuring stool samples are sent in a timely manner (this will also ensure that any non-Trust apportioned cases of 0+2 days are identified appropriately). - Timely isolation of patients with diarrhoea.
-We are setting a 2 hour time frame (best practice example).
-Failure to be able to achieve this will require a Datix incident form to be submitted to enable us to better understand the issue to isolating the patient. - Completion of Bristol Stool Chart on PICS (this will enable the infection prevention and control team to target support for patients with diarrhoea/loose stool). - Ensuring correct use of Antimicrobials (antibiotics) this also links with the National CQUIN on Antimicrobial use.
+A 2 hour time frame is being set (best practice example).
+Failure to achieve this will require a Datix incident form to be submitted to enable better understanding of the issues around isolating patients. - Completion of Bristol Stool Chart on PICS (this will enable the infection prevention and control team to target support for patients with diarrhoea/loose stool). - Ensuring correct use of Antimicrobials (antibiotics) this also links with the National CQUIN on Antimicrobial use.

-"Typing" of has shown that C. difficile is not being transmitted between patients in hospital.
-This helps to show that our infection prevention and control practices (e.g. hand hygiene) do work.
+"Typing" has demonstrated that C. difficile is not being transmitted between patients in hospital.
+This helps to show that the Trust's infection prevention and control practices (e.g. hand hygiene) do work.